sumeet004/simple_blockchain/README.md

 ### Implementation

 #### Blocks!
 A block is an object that contains, in this implementation, a series of transactional data.
 All previous transactions are available in a public ledger called the blockchain.
 A blockchain is a sequence of blocks available for inspection.
-Thus the integrity of the whole system can be determined to be valid by verifying all blocks in reverse chronological order all the way back to the first created block.
+Thus the integrity of the whole system can be determined to be secure by using a mathematical function to confirm the validity of each block all the way back to the first block.
 The validity of the blocks is determined by using a Proof of Work algorithm.
 More on that later.

 #### Nodes
 Upon startup, nodes check for peers and their respective blockchains.
 If no peers are found, an initial block is created.